dark

 Plan Tiers

-The features of each plan tier are the same regardless of whether you’re on a contract plan or a freedom plan, the only difference is the price you pay (more expensive from freedom plan users).
+The features of each plan tier (Safety, Recreation, Expedition, or Extreme) are the same regardless of whether you’re on an annual contract plan or a Freedom plan, the only difference is the price you pay, with a higher month-to-month cost for Freedom.

 What happens when you trigger an SOS?

-When you open the flap on the side of the unit and press the button, the device will begin to trigger the SOS.
+When you open the flap on the side of the unit and press the button, the device will begin to trigger an SOS.
 The SOS button will automatically cancel in 5 seconds unless you explicitly acknowledge and proceed with the prompts on the screen.
-From there you will be put in contact with GEOS who will begin arranging your rescue and asking you details about your emergency.
+From there you will be put in contact with GEOS, a global monitoring and emergency response dispatch that operates in over 200 countries worldwide.
+Upon contact, they’ll begin arranging your rescue and asking you for details about your emergency.

-Regarding triggering an SOS and this should be common knowledge but I’ll write it anyway.
-You should only use SOS in a SERIOUS emergency.
-Sore ankle and tummy ache won’t cut it, these guys risk their lives to rescue people and won’t appreciate you putting them in danger and anyone else that might have been a higher priority.
-That said if you are in grave danger it’s good to know that help won’t be far away.
+Now, while this should be common knowledge, I think it’s still important to write about when it comes to triggering an SOS.
+You should only use SOS in a SERIOUS emergency - in other words, you should be at genuine risk if you don’t receive emergency help.
+A sore ankle and tummy ache won’t cut it.
+The emergency responders at GEOS risk their lives to rescue people and won’t appreciate you putting them in danger and taking resources away from others who might have been a higher priority.
+That said, if you are in grave danger, it’s comforting to know that help won’t be far away.

 Outdoor Features and Sensors